AdaXL/data-platform/README.md

 - [ ] LangGraph Multi-Agent System
 - [ ] Semantic Layer & Vector DB
 - [ ] FastAPI Backend

+## Features
+- **Natural Language to SQL**: Ask questions like "Which Grandmasters have the highest conversion rate from forum posts to gold medals?"
+- **Schema-Aware RAG**: The agent understands the specific schema of the Meta Kaggle dataset.
+- **Auto-Correction**: If the agent writes bad SQL, it fixes it automatically.
+- **Visualizations**: Dynamic charts generated from query results.

 ## License
 MIT